Polkadot-Blockchain-Academy/pba-content/syllabus/6-Polkadot/Open_Gov/Open_Gov_Slides.md

 <pba-flex center>

-- Think of software as the executive branch of government
+- Software as executive branch
   - Applies existing laws (code) in pre-defined ways
   - Protocol security ensures the letter of those laws is followed
-- But any evolving protocol needs an equivalent to the legislative branch
+- But evolving protocols need a legislative branch
   - To update the laws (code)
-  - To rectify cases where the letter of the law didn't match the spirit of the law (bugs)
+  - To rectify cases where letter != spirit (bugs)
   - To trigger parts of the system that aren't on a set schedule
-  - To spend treasury funds on worthy causes
+  - To spend treasury funds
-- On-chain governance mechanisms fill that legeslative role
+- Legeslative can be on or off chain

 </pba-flex>